 And create a Weekly CityTicket with transfers to subways and buses within New York City.

-As we continue the transition to OMNY, iInvesting in transit affordability will pay off in the long term by encouraging more riders to get on board.
+As we continue the transition to OMNY, investing in transit affordability will pay off in the long term by encouraging more riders to get on board.
 Thank you.